 ProfessorMaster's Program CoordinatorDept. of Nursing and Allied Health ProfessionsJohnson Hall, Rm.
 223, 1010 Oakland Ave., Indiana, PA 15705-1063724-357-3091KChunta@iup.edu

 Office hours during the spring 2021 semester are Tuesday 6:30–7:00 a.m. at IRMC Hospital, Wednesday 9:00 a.m.–noon, and Friday 9:00–10:30 a.m.by email, phone, or Zoom.
 Email Kchunta@iup.edu to arrange an appointment.

 Department hours are at the bottom of the page.

-Students are assigned an academic advisor within the Nursing and Allied Health Professions Department at the time of admission.
-The advisor is responsible for assisting the student with the development and implementation of the
+Students are assigned an academic advisor within the Department of Nursing and Allied Health Professions at the time of admission.
+The advisor is responsible for assisting the student with the development and implementation of the student’s curriculum

-Additional information for Masters of Science students can be found in the
+Additional information for Master of Science students can be found in the Graduate Nursing Student Handbook.

 Graduate Nursing Handbook (PDF)